The Only Exception: Reception

 The music video for "The Only Exception" was generally well received by music critics.
 Kyle Anderson, a writer for MTV, commented that the music video is "by far the most visually interesting and complex clip the group has ever produced."
 Anderson further stated that "despite the complexity of the video, the whole process was remarkably efficient".
 She remarked that based on the video's outcome that it was "a little bit surprising" to know that it was directed by a first-time director.
 Mike Sheffield of Spin viewed the music video as a "love story" and described it as being "Valentine's Day + epic Emo balladry = Paramore's brand new video for 'The Only Exception'".
 Chesbro said that he was happy with the final product of the music video and that directing the video made him become more interested in directing videos, saying: "I'd really like to do more videos now [...]
 This video turned out so perfect that I'm worried nothing else will turn out as good.
 But if this is my only video, I was super-proud to be a part of it."

-As of May 2022, the song has 212 million views on YouTube.

-Live performances

-The track has been performed by Paramore on many occasions.
-The band's first performance of the song was on November 1, 2009, in Nashville.
-Paramore performed a live version of "The Only Exception" for The Ellen DeGeneres Show.

-The band performed the chorus and outro of the song on the 2010 MTV Video Music Awards on September 12, 2010.